danielaolartebo/IE-saber-test-stats/README.md

 # ***Saber-test-stats*** 🏠

-generates
-*This program generates a series of basic reports of the Pruebas Saber 11 in Cali Colombia constrasting 2020 and 2021 *
+This program generates a series of basic reports of the Pruebas Saber 11 in Cali Colombia constrasting 2020 and 2021

 ## ***Presentation*** 📷

-*Presentation final results can be found [here](https://github.com/danielaolartebo/saber-test-stats/tree/master/Presentaci%C3%B3n).*
+Presentation final results can be found [here](https://github.com/danielaolartebo/saber-test-stats/tree/master/Presentaci%C3%B3n).

 ## ***Authors*** ✒️